 History Club

-The History Department offers the Outstanding Student Award each year to a graduating senior with a GPA of 3.5 (cum laude) and SERVICE to the History Club or Phil Alpha Theta.
+The History Department offers the Outstanding Student Award each year to a graduating senior with a GPA of 3.5 (cum laude) and SERVICE to the History Club or Phi Alpha Theta.

 Student-Faculty Research

-The Undergraduate Research and Creative Activities Program (URCA) supports and funds creative and scholarly research of undergraduate students and their faculty mentors.
+The Undergraduate Research and Creative Activities Program (URCA) and the summer research program (SURF) support and fund scholarly research of undergraduate students and their faculty mentors.